-- Looking back over the past year, which management situations did you find particularly challenging? - How easy or difficult is it to communicate the guidelines passed down from the university management and/or from me to your team?
+- How easy or difficult is it to communicate the guidelines passed down from the university management and/or from me to your team?
 Do you have any ideas how your individual management situation could be simplified in this regard? - How do my actions support your management activities, and/or how do they hinder them?

-C) Special topics and issues to be addressed during appraisal reviews
+C) Special topics and areas during the performance review